Rusal CEO, board members quit in quest for U.S. sanctions relief

-HONG KONG/MOSCOW (Reuters) - Russia’s largest aluminum producer, United Company Rusal Plc (0486.HK), said on Thursday that its chief executive and seven board members had quit, part of a strategy it hopes may persuade the United States to lift crippling sanctions on it.
+HONG KONG/MOSCOW (Reuters) - Russia’s largest aluminum producer, United Company Rusal Plc , said on Thursday that its chief executive and seven board members had quit, part of a strategy it hopes may persuade the United States to lift crippling sanctions on it.

 The United States announced sanctions on Rusal on April 6, preventing customers with U.S. exposure from continuing to buy Rusal’s metal and sending aluminum prices to their highest in almost seven years amid fears of a supply shortage.